OpenSecuritySummit/oss2019/content/tracks/Security-Automation/dealing-with-security-findings.md

 ---
-title        : Dealing with DevSecOps Findings type         : working-session track        : Security Automation topics       : ["SDL"]
+title        : Dealing with Security Findings in the Enterprise type         : working-session track        : Security Automation topics       : ["SDL"]